 Best Practices:

 • If you’re exposing a flow to guest users, grant the guest user profile access to only the flows they need.
-It is possible to add Run Flows to the guest user profile but we consider that a dangerous practice.
+Although it is possible to add Run Flows to the guest user profile, we consider that a risky practice.

 • Be especially careful with flows that operate in system context.
 We strongly recommend you restrict those flows to a particular set of users, since they have fewer checks and balances in place to protect your data.